altmp/altv-types/docs/articles/vehicle/train-api.md

 # Train API

 The Train API has been introduced in version 7.0 and provides properties and methods to control trains.
+It is part of the serverside vehicle class and synchronized.
 This article should give you an overview of the API and how to use it.

 ## Properties